 Choose from 1, 2, 3, 6, or the unlimited number of websites the VPS and Dedicated plans offer.
 And InMotion works with other platforms besides WordPress, just like Bluehost does.

 HostGator is another popular hosting company.
-Founded in 2002, the company has the longevity of Bluehost and InMotion.
+The company has the longevity of Bluehost and InMotion.
 Its headquarters are out of Houston, Texas.

 HostGator has three basic website hosting plans.